christinahedges/christinahedges/README.md

 ### Hi there 👋, I'm Christina

-I'm a researcher at NASA Ames Research Center!
+I'm a researcher at NASA Goddard Space Flight Center!
+I am the Deputy Director of the TESS General Investigator office.
+Get in touch with us to learn more about how to work with TESS data!

 I worked for the NASA Kepler mission 🛰️🔭 as part of the Guest Observer Office until the mission closed out.
-My role at Kepler was to support science and help the community of scientists interested in exoplanet discovery! 🪐 I was a core developer for the [`lightkurve` package](github.com/lightkurve/lightkurve)

-Since then, I have been funding my research through NASA ROSES grants, and I have been funding a small research group.
+My role at Kepler was to support science and help the community of scientists interested in exoplanet discovery! 🪐 I was a core developer for the [`lightkurve` package](github.com/lightkurve/lightkurve).
+After Kepler, I have been funding my research through NASA ROSES grants, and I have been funding a small research group.
 You can see some of the work that myself and my group do [here](github.com/ssdatalab)!
 We focus on how to use modern data analysis techniques to get the most out of NASA Kepler and TESS data.

 Some of my research areas include
 - 🪐🌍 exoplanet discovery (check out my new paper [here](https://iopscience.iop.org/article/10.3847/1538-3881/ac06cd))